-Below is a summary table of the general responses that are discussed throughout this FMP with an indication of priority and cost.
-These responses are more catchment wide and are therefore not covered in Volume 2.
-Business as usual' operational works costs are included in the table.
-Although we can't be certain, these are not expected to increase in the future as a result of the changes in operational approaches proposed in this FMP.
-Operational costs will be reviewed as part of assessing the success of the proposed changes when the FMP is reviewed.
-There will, however, be an increase in costs for flood and erosion protection associated with the additional outcomes of the FMP listed on pages 43 and 47.
+Below is a summary table of the general responses discussed throughout this FMP with an indication of priority and cost.
+These responses are more catchment-wide and are therefore not covered in Part 2.
+Ongoing river management works costs are included in the table.
+Although we can't be certain, these are not expected to increase in the future as a result of the changes in operational approaches outlined in this FMP.
+Operational costs will be reviewed as part of assessing the success of the proposed changes when this FMP is reviewed.
+There will, however, be an increase in costs for flood and erosion protection associated with the additional outcomes of this FMP listed in the General Responses Summary (page 41) and the Major Project Response Summary (page 35).